Generating Permutations with Restricted Containers: Catalan and Schr oder classes

-To solve this system with the kernel method\footnote{In fact, the original inspiration for the kernel method came from Knuth's solution~\cite[Solution 2.2.1.4]{knuth:the-art-of-comp:1} to this very problem (though he did not use this language or the same functional equation).} we first solve for $g(x,u)$ in terms of $f(x,u)$,
+Then by a simple application of the kernel method\footnote{In fact, the original inspiration for the kernel method came from Knuth's solution~\cite[Solution 2.2.1.4]{knuth:the-art-of-comp:1} to this very problem (though he did not use this language or the same functional equation).} we get